13 Tips on Self-Publishing Success

 honestly representing their weaknesses and strengths regarding aspects of the business. so she can formulate a comprehensive plan that will align their definition of success with the concrete steps to making it happen.

-“If my client is not good at marketing,
+“If my client is not good at marketing, for example,

 and all of his capital is tied up in inventory,” says Frank, “then there’s no money left over for marketing, and he’s heading for trouble.
 I help my clients see where they’re coming up short in the planning stages.”

-Book shepherds also help their clients get up to speed
+Book shepherds also help their clients get up to speed quickly.

 on the ins and outs of self-publishing.
 “There’s so much jargon in our industry, and if somebody is just starting out, their eyes will be spinning in their head,” says Frank.